 \section{Discussion}

 Our above reported classification results are obtained on the cell/patch level.
-Considering our overarching goal of improved early OC detection, these results should be aggregated, to provide predictions on the patient-level.
+Considering our overarching goal of improved early OC detection, these results should be aggregated, to provide predictions on the patient level.
 A simple aggregation strategy is to determine the ratio of the predicted malignant (positive) and healthy (negative) cells for each patient, and to perform dichotomisation of the patients to the two classes based on, e.g., a suitably determined threshold.

 In Fig.~\ref{fig:patient_level} we present the relative numbers of cells predicted as positive, by the BF-only, FL-only, and CAFNet models.
 A patient-level decision should be reached taking into consideration more information, but a simple observation of ratios does allow some observations.
 By placing the threshold for a positive/negative patient-level classification at 60\% of positive cells, we obtain, by using CAFNet model, classification of patients with 0 FN and 1 FP (with the corresponding F1 score: 0.92; accuracy: 0.93; recall: 1.0; precision: 0.86).
-However, even if these results are highly promissing, the so far acquired dataset (19 patients, out of which 5 are excluded in this evaluation to prevent data leakage) is too small for any reliable conclusions to be yet drawn at the patient-level.
+However, even if these results are highly promissing, the so far acquired dataset (19 patients, out of which 5 are excluded in this evaluation to prevent data leakage) is too small for any reliable conclusions to be yet drawn at the patient level.
 We are continuously acquiring more (multimodal) data, and based on the results of this study, we expect that FM imaging will be a part of our future pipeline.

 Considering the general challenge of multimodal image alignment, of our particular interest was evaluating the effect of misaligned multimodal input on the performance of the different information fusion models/strategies.
-Our observations to a large extent support the often reported findings that the alignment of the input data has a strong impact on performance of the early fusion strategies.
-However, we also observe a similar effect in case of late and intermediate fusion approaches.
-This behavior, in particular of the late fusion deserves further exploration; in case of CAFNet -- the best performing approach on the aligned data -- it is reasonable to assume that the sophisticated pixel-wise attention mechanisms responsible for its excellent performance on the aligned data, are also a main reason for a high sensitivity of the model to misalignment in the multimodal input.
+Our observations support the often reported findings that the alignment of the input data has a strong impact on performance of the early fusion strategies.
+However, we also observe a similar effect in case of the intermediate fusion approach.
+It is reasonable to assume that, in case of CAFNet -- the best performing approach on the aligned data, the sophisticated pixel-wise attention mechanisms responsible for its excellent performance on the aligned data, are also a main reason for a high sensitivity of the model to misalignment in the multimodal input.

 The attention mechanisms and the extra fusion branch added to the intermediate model architectures substantially increase memory and computational demands, which may limit their use in resource-constrained environments.
 Our experiments show that early fusion, requiring only about one-third of the training time of CAFNet achieves comparable results and can be a recommended approach to balance the advantages of multimodal information with the required resources for its processing.